 In this study, we investigate the impact of social comparisons as a natural, non-pecuniary incentive mechanism for motivating contributions to an online community.
 Specifically, we use email newsletters to let members of an online movie recommender community know how they compare with other members in terms of movie ratings and net benefits.
 We find that, after receiving behavioral information about the median user's total number of movie ratings, users below the median show a 530% increase in the number of monthly movies ratings, while those above the median decrease their monthly ratings by 62%.
-Furthermore, we find that the effects of social comparisons are most dramatic for the below-median users.
-Movements from both ends converge towards the median, indicating conformity towards a newly-established social norm in a community where such norm was absent.
-Moreover, we find that the impact of the social information is stronger for users below the median, compared to those above the median.
+Furthermore, we find that the effects of social comparisons are most dramatic for the below-median users, consistent with an interaction between conformity and competitive preferences.
 Additionally, we find that when given outcome information about the average user's net benefit score from the system, the average users rate significantly more popular movies, while users with net benefit scores above average contribute 94% of the new updates in the database, consistent with social preference theory.

 Our findings have significant implications for both the mechanism designers and managers of online communities.
-We demonstrate that social information alone can be a powerful tool to increase user contributions to public goods.
+We demonstrate that social information has significant effect on user contribution to public goods.
 From the perspective of designers and managers of an online community, our findings indicate that one can effectively classify users and personalize their messages to increase the amount of high-value work done by members of an online community.
-For example, in the case of MovieLens, for users with a low number of ratings, information on the median user's ratings can induce significantly more rating.
+For example, in the case of MovieLens, for users with a low number of ratings, information on the median user's ratings can induce significantly more ratings.
 For users with high net benefit scores, information on their scores and those of an average user can trigger their distributional concerns and lead to an increase in contributions to the database updating and rating of rare movies.
 What is particular intriguing is that average users, upon learning that they are about average, can be challenged to increase their ratings as well.